This Power Design Duo’s Home is the Ultimate Expression of Cali-Cool

 Moments of calm are punctuated by the odd playful detail, like the hammerhead mounted over the dining table and life-size brass palm tree in the meditation room—an essential for the couple.

 The result is clean yet layered, where novelty (the shark mount in the dining room was scooped up at a Miami auction) is offset by pedigree (a rare Paul McCobb side chair prototype is another prized possession).
 Pulling from Consort, the home showcases a few favorite designs, like the cozy but elegant Marcel sofa and sleek Admiral dresser—with sensible basics peppered throughout for good measure, such as a simple CB2 sofa bed in the guest room.
 “We love to break rules and ignore convention,” says Sanders of the breezy curation.
-“Toying with the unexpected adds personality.”gallery wall where high-low pieces hang from ﬂoor to ceiling, including the typically off-limits closet doors.
+“Toying with the unexpected adds personality.”In life as in work, a healthy dose of irreverence keeps things interesting.
+This is perhaps best summed up by the gallery wall where high-low pieces hang from ﬂoor to ceiling, including the typically off-limits closet doors.
 Quattrone kicked off the grouping by giving Sanders a large-format print of a rib cage in high-contrast black, white, and gold from L.A.-based Natural Curiosities.

 “People always comment on it when they come over and say, ‘I never thought I would like something like that, but now I’m rethinking everything about myself!’” says Sanders.
 Since then their collection has grown to encompass a photograph of a gay pool party from the 1970s and a friend’s painted interpretation of an Instagram post of Sanders dressed up as Iris Apfel.